 Many divorces don’t result in alimony payments, but when one spouse is left with financial hardship, and the other has the financial means to help, temporary alimony payments may be deemed appropriate.
 The longer your marriage and the more sacrifices you made in support of your spouse’s career, the more likely that you will be awarded long-term alimony.

-At Sabuco, Beck, Hansen & Massino in Plainfield, our dedicated divorce lawyers have decades of experience that inform every case we take on, and we’re committed to applying the full breadth of this experience in guiding your case toward terms that work for you.
+At Sabuco Beck in Plainfield, our dedicated divorce lawyers have decades of experience that inform every case we take on, and we’re committed to applying the full breadth of this experience in guiding your case toward terms that work for you.
 Your case is too important to leave to chance, so please don’t hesitate to contact us for more information today.